 Place 4 strips of prosciutto on a sheet pan and place in a preheated 350 degree F oven.
 Cook until the bacon is crispy, 8 to 10 minutes.

 Add chopped shallots to a pan over medium high heat with 2 counts of olive oil pan of and gently saute until fragrant and translucent.
 Dump in the peas and toss gently to coat.
 Season with a little salt and pepper.
 Add boiled gnocchi to the pan and gently toss.
 Add a ladle of gnocchi water to the pan, add 1 tablespoon of butter, sprinkle with Parmesan and season with salt and pepper.
 Serve topped with crispy prosciutto and a scoop of fresh lemon ricotta.
-(Optional: finish with a drizzle
+(Optional: finish with a drizzle of white truffle oil)

 Place the ricotta cheese in a mixing bowl and add the lemon zest and juice.
 Season with salt and serve with the gnocchi.